devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## onewire/master/alarm
 Search bus for serial numbers of attached devices which are in alarm state.

 *Parameters*:
-"pin" - GPIO port number for onewire data line.
+* "pin" - GPIO port number for onewire data line.
 If not specified, previous pins will be used.
 Default is "0".

 *Example*:
 ```json
 {
 	"pin":"0"
 }
 ```

-Return ‘OK’ in status and result with list as below.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and result with list as below.
+Or "Error" and description in result on error.
 ```json
 {
 	"found":["5800000A08DB5E01", "700000288D214B01"],